Hetawk/ci2p/zdir/patience_fero_profile.md

 ## **Profile Summary**

-Ambitious and multidisciplinary scholar with a background in **Computer Science & Technology**, ongoing postgraduate studies, and extensive leadership experience in **academic, cultural, and volunteer organizations**.
+Ambitious and multidisciplinary scholar pursuing a **Master's degree in Applied Economics**, with a background in **Computer Science & Technology** and extensive leadership experience in **academic, cultural, and volunteer organizations**.
 Recognized for **research potential, analytical problem-solving, and public speaking excellence** at national competitions.

-Patience combines **technical expertise** with **cross-cultural communication skills** and has consistently demonstrated **leadership, service, and academic merit**.
-She is passionate about advancing research that fosters innovation and global collaboration, while contributing positively to both academic and professional communities.
+Patience combines **academic rigor** with **cross-cultural communication skills** and has consistently demonstrated **leadership, service, and social entrepreneurship**.
+She is passionate about advancing research in economics, fostering innovation, and empowering communities through education and social impact initiatives.

 ---

 ## **Education**

-**Master's Degree (In Progress)**
-_Zhejiang University, Hangzhou, China_
+**Master of Applied Economics (In Progress)** _Zhejiang Sci-Tech University, Hangzhou, China_
 2023 – Present

 **Bachelor of Science in Computer Science & Technology**